Kristen Ellis| Founder of Kristen Leigh

 At Kristen Leigh we don’t believe in 40 hour work weeks; we don’t believe that anyone should be required to work 40 hours a week in order to make a living wage.
 We value getting work done more than the number of hours we put in.

 Because of that, at Kristen Leigh, everything we teach relates back to profitability and flexibility.
-We teach strategies that allow business owners to take on less clients at higher rates so they can remain profitable all while working less.
+We teach strategies that allow business owners to take on fewer clients at higher rates so they can remain profitable all while working less.

 We’re not about being “booked out” in the sense that a business owner is working 40 hours a week.
 Instead, “booked out” means a business owner has reached their income goal working only the amount of hours they want to be working.